 1.Hoan Kiem

-Why Stay Here: The Old Quarter is the beating heart of Hanoi, with rich street life, historical buildings, and a great variety of shops, restaurants, and cafes.
-It is an opportunity to take in a great deal of culture.
+Why stay here: The Old Quarter represents the beating heart of Hanoi, with richly pulsating street life, historic structures, and a fabulous variety of shops, restaurants, and cafes.
+Those require experiencing quite a bit of a culture and life.

 Accommodation: